I was just having coffee with a friend of mine. I’ve known Bill for years and I’ve never seen him this upset.

 Let’s say you have nine people, including yourself, on your team.
 Now you have the chance to hire a true superstar, but the superstar wants too much money.

 You try negotiating with the superstar, but the superstar will not budge.
-You can sense already that the superstar will be a challenge.
+You can sense already that the superstar will be a challenge to manage.
 But you really need him.

 Should you take the risk?